jhirota/GZ/README.md

 ## 03_build
-This folder process the raw data and make it available for analysis.
+This folder process the raw data and make it available for analyses.

 * GZlist <br>
 Number of GZ-certified places by city in Yamanashi Prefecture, and by facility